Low-Rank Graphon Learning for Networks: Introduction

-\textbf{Contributions.} In this paper, we introduce a novel and elegant low-rank approach to graphon modeling that seamlessly captures the low-rank structure of both the graphon and the connection probability matrix.
-While significant progress has been made in estimating the connection probability matrix, with notable works focusing solely on this task, our method sets itself apart by simultaneously estimating both the graphon function and the connection probability matrix with the \textit{same rank}.
-This dual capability provides a unified and comprehensive framework for modeling and analyzing network data, filling a critical gap in the current literature.
+\textbf{Contributions.} We propose a novel low-rank approach to graphon modeling that simultaneously captures the low-rank structure of both the graphon and the connection probability matrix.
+While prior work has focused primarily on estimating the connection matrix, our method uniquely recovers both the graphon function and the matrix with the \textit{same rank}, offering a unified framework that fills a gap in existing literature.